Brief

 - on May 22, A. Sikk (Võru) ascends

-from the North Side with Saulius Vilius (Lithuania) in course of the
+from the North with Saulius Vilius (Lithuania) in course of the

 First Estonian Mt.
 Everest expedition led by T. Sarmet (MEK);